moyano83/Spring-In-Action/README.md

 }
 ```

-The _route()_ method from RouterFunctions accepts two parameters: a Request- Predicate and a function to handle matching
+The _route()_ method from RouterFunctions accepts two parameters: a RequestPredicate and a function to handle matching
 requests.
 The _GET()_ method from _RequestPredicates_ declares a _RequestPredicate_ that matches HTTP GET requests for the
 /hello path.
 If you need to handle a different kind of request, you only need to call _andRoute()_ to declare another
 _RequestPredicate-to-function_ mapping.
 For example, here’s how you might add another handler for GET requests for /bye: